theaquamarine/windows-powershell-docs/docset/windows/netqos/set-netqospolicy.md

 ```

 ### -TemplateMatchCondition
-Specifies a number of filters built in Windows Server® 2012.
+Specifies a number of filters built in Windows Server??
+2012.
 The acceptable values for this parameter are: FCoE, iSCSI, LiveMigration, NFS, SMB, or Cluster.
 For more information, see the New-NetQosPolicy cmdlet.